Chair, East Asian Studies

 Department: Department of History

 6265 Bunche Hall - Box 951473

 Los Angeles, CA 90095-1473

 Keywords: Japan, East Asia, History, Japanese Studies

-William Marotti, Assistant Professor in the Department of History.
+William Marotti, Associate Professor in the Department of History.
 His publications include several journal articles, book chapters, reviews, commentaries and translations.
 He is currently working on two projects: Money, Trains, and Guillotines: Art and Revolution in 1960s Japan, which is a manuscript based on his dissertation due to be published by Duke University Press in Spring 2012.
 It is a historical investigation of the politics of culture in postwar Japan, viewed through an analysis centered on movements in avant-garde artistic production and performance; and “The Politics of Violence: Protest, Voice, and the Police in late-1960s Japan”, which is a second, complementary book project exploring the distinctive forms of activism which arose toward the end of the 1960s, and their complex struggles with the state over political recognition and legitimacy.